Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 “Honey,” Colbee cooed, “you sound amazing, but your performance was a little dull.
 You’ve got all these people out here singing along, entranced by your voice, but you didn’t even look at them.
 You have to work on that.”

 Kendra nodded.
 Okay.
 Eye contact.
-She could work on that.
+She could do that.

 “That was amazing,” Jax said, forgoing on talk about her stiff posture and dark attire.
 “If Stevie Nicks and Christina Aguilera got together and had a baby, she’d sound like you.
 It works really well.”